 The Institute provides intellectual and cultural stimulation, personal growth, and social engagement to its members in an informal, lively, learning atmosphere.
 It aims to enrich and extend the quality of life for participants.
 The Institute is proud to have created a community of lifelong learners in Kalamazoo and looks forward to continued growth as it creates more and more diverse learning experiences for its members.

-View the new fall catalog and learn how to register for courses and trips.
+View the current catalog and learn how to register for courses and trips.
 Learn more on our Courses page.